am1macdonald/todoList/README.md

 ## Technologies
 "Do." was built with nothing but Vanilla JavaScript, some HTML, CSS, and some quality of life tools.
 As a new developer, deepening my understanding of the fundamentals is my greatest focus.
 ### Tools
 This project relies on Webpack for bundling.
 Webpack allows me to break my code down into more concise modules and have my dependencies managed for me.
-This being the second project I have used Webpack for; I made a departure from the Webpack tutorials and utilized the command line tools for setup.
+This being the second time I have used Webpack; I made a departure from the Webpack tutorials and utilized the command line tools for setup.
 ### Packages / Dependencies
 I did include a couple of Node packages in this project for quality of life.
 These are:
 *[date-fns](https://www.npmjs.com/package/date-fns)